SmokinCaterpillar/pypet/README.md

 Or

 Package release can also be found on `pypi.python.org`_.
-Download, unpack and `python setup.py install` it
+Download, unpack and `python setup.py install` it.

+By the way, the source code is available at `github.com/SmokinCaterpillar/pypet`_.

 .. _`pypi.python.org`: https://pypi.python.org/pypi/pypet

+.. _`github.com/SmokinCaterpillar/pypet`: https://github.com/SmokinCaterpillar/pypet

 ---------------------------
 Documentation